 The iGK did not score well in this metric.
 With a Family Adjustment adjustment system, the iGK adjusts by lifting a lever that is on the handle and which releases tension, allowing the handle end of the shaft to move, creating a longer or shorter distance.

-At $200, this model is fairly pricey.
-However, we feel that if you're hell-bent on getting a three-piece model, then this is a good option, as its system secures tightly with very little play.
+Unfortunately, this model is fairly pricey.
+However, we feel that if you're set on getting a three-piece model, then this is a good option, as its system secures tightly with very little play.

 This paddle is for travel-focused users.
 If you're hiking with your SUP or flying across the ocean for remote SUP adventures, this is an incredible option for travelers, offering lightweight construction and performance.